-- Work continued with all utilities on review of overhead utility line relocations based on the current design. - Continued individual coordination with utility companies on relocation plans and schedule for incorporation with project master schedule. - Continued to work on relocation design review for PG&E and coordinate with PG&E on permitting and work planning. - Continued to work with Verizon to resolve the relocation of fiber optic cable within the Caltrain ROW.
-A temporary relocation method has been agreed by both parties for the installation of foundation.
-The project team will continue to work on the temporary relocation agreement for the project. - Completed PG&E relocations in Segment 2 WA4.
+- Work continued with all utilities on review of overhead utility line relocations based on the current design. - Continued individual coordination with utility companies on relocation plans and schedule for incorporation with project master schedule. - Continued to work on relocation design review for PG&E and coordinate with PG&E on permitting and work planning. - Worked with Verizon to resolve the relocation of fiber optic cable within the Caltrain ROW. - Continued PG&E relocations in S2WA4. - Conducted Utility Coordination Construction Partnering Workshop #2.

-- Continue to coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue review of relocation design from PG&E and coordinate with PG&E on permitting and work planning for relocations. - Schedule PG&E's relocations in Segment 2 WA3.
+- Continue to coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue review of relocation design from PG&E and coordinate with PG&E on permitting and work planning for relocations. - Continue PG&E relocations in S2WA4 and S2WA5.